Broderick-Westrope/mancala-go/README.md

 I'm also taking the opportunity to try out a few Golang devtools like [Air](https://github.com/cosmtrek/air), [Delve](https://github.com/go-delve/delve), and (not Go specific) [DevContainers](https://code.visualstudio.com/docs/devcontainers/containers).
 I also recommend checking out [Lazygit](https://github.com/jesseduffield/lazygit) if you haven't already.
 It's by no means new to my toolkit, but it's awesome and made with Go.

+An opponent is included.
+It is built using the Minimax algorithm, and can be used by providing the flag `-mode minimax`.

 Any feedback is much appreciated :)

 ## Inspirations